AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## Query optimizations {#index-query}

 The **Query Performance** tool allows you to observe both popular and slow JCR queries.
-Additionally it is able to analyze queries and display various information about, most notably if an index is being used for this query or not.
+Additionally, it is able to analyze queries and display various information about, most notably if an index is being used for this query or not.

 Unlike in AEM on premise, AEM as a Cloud Service does not display the **Query Performance** tool in the UI anymore.
 Instead it is now available via the Developer Console (in Cloud Manager) on the [Queries](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/developer-console.html#queries) tab.